Prague is the capital city of the Czech Republic, it’s known for its ornate buildings, proud beer culture, and affordable tourism industry.

 This modern metropolis still retains its old-world charm, and there are plenty of options for you to enjoy your two days in Prague.
 The people are friendly, the beer is cheap and plentiful, and the city has a welcoming atmosphere that makes it perfect for a weekend trip.

 There’s so much to see and do, which is why we’ve come up with a helpful guide that’ll ensure you make the most of your weekend in Prague!

 Insider Tips for an AMAZING Weekend in Prague

 A weekend trip to Prague gives you plenty of time to explore this historic city, but the key to spending your weekend wisely is staying in a central location!

+Deciding where to stay in Prague is important.
 Whether you’re looking for a friendly hostel, a budget hotel, or a lavish 5-star room, you’ll want to make sure the location is near to the main attractions.
 Prague has many accommodations to choose from, with prices to suit all budgets!
 Check out some of our favorites:

 Our Favorite Hostel – Cosmopole Hostel

 - Free breakfast

 - Wide variety of room sizes (2,4,6,8,10,12 beds)